pipeargill/Open-Source-Fursuit/README.md

 Electronic Integrations: Future designs will incorporate electronics like heads up displays, lights, external displays, speakers, and fans to create advanced digital cosplay or cyberpunk wearables.

-Future Designs
+Meshtastic/radio- embedding comms systems

 Wide View Parascopes: For TV head/Foreverwinter digital shaman design.
 May end up doing a video feed, but I want to experiment with mirrors a bit here.

 Space Marine/Zaku/Jin Roh suit: Focus on larger/bulky armored cosplay base

-Tactical/utilitarian suit: a base focused on practical use over form
+Tactical/utilitarian suit: a base focused on practical use over form.

+Ballistics- use of embedded printed structures that help resist bullet impacts -explore molecular geometries such as diamond, double diamond, graphine, and variations on these structures.

 TV Head Prince Robot IV: TV head character that I plan to cosplay, should make good base design.